 California: The CCPA applies for users in California.
-Partners and clients need to provide users with notice of their "sale" and "share" opt-out rights and the ability to exercise such rights, as applicable.
+Publishers need to provide users with notice of their "sale" and "share" opt-out rights and the ability to exercise such rights, as applicable.
+Unless agreed otherwise with Quantcast, Quantcast acts as a "third-party," as defined under the CCPA, with respect to personal data it collects or receives from publishers' sites.
+Quantcast will check the US Privacy String, as specified by the IAB.

-Other US states: Applicable state privacy law applies for users in Colorado, Connecticut, Utah, and Virginia.
-Partners and clients need to provide users with notice of their "sale" and "targeted advertising" opt-out rights and the ability to exercise such rights, as applicable.
+Other US states: Applicable state privacy law applies for users in Colorado, Connecticut, Utah, Virginia and elsewhere.
+Publishers need to provide users with notice of their "sale" and "targeted advertising" opt-out rights and the ability to exercise such rights, as applicable.

-US State Privacy Addendum: The processing of US users' personal data in connection with Quantcast's services shall be governed by the US State Privacy Addendum, which is available here.
+US State Privacy Addendum: The processing of US users' personal data in connection with Quantcast's services shall be governed by the US Data Privacy Addendum, which is available here.